holochain/holochain/docs/specs/src/hwp_1_intro.md

 with a formal system description including the specific context and assumptions we come from, the integrity guarantees Holochain offers, and a formal state model and discussion of security and safety concerns.
-Finally at the most detailed level we provide an implementation specification in Appendix A.
+Finally, at the most detailed level, we provide an implementation specification in Appendix A.

 Axioms